imJayanth/IceBox/README.md

 ## PasswordProtector
 > Passwords here are stored safely.

 **Create Password:** Enter the website for which you are creating the password and it suggests a strong password or else you can use your custom password.

 **Edit Password:** Enter the website for which you are editing the password and enter the new password.

 **Delete Password:** Enter the website for which you are deleting the password.

 **Show Passwords:** Shows all websites with their respective passwords.

 **Use Password:** Enter the website for which you have to use the password and place the cursor in the field where you have to use the password and press _ok_ to autofill the password.

 ## FileSafe
-The files you store here will be encrypted and stored safe using 3-file encryption module and script that uses AES256-CBC to encrypt/decrypt files using passwords and binary streams.
+> The files you store here will be encrypted and stored safe using 3-file encryption module and script that uses AES256-CBC to encrypt/decrypt files using passwords and binary streams.

 **Add file:** Choose the file to be uploaded and enter a password for encryption.
-The list of available files are shown by default
+The list of available files are shown by default.

 **View file:** Select the file to be viewed, click _view selected file_ and enter the password to view the file.

 **Delete file:** Select the file to be deleted, click _delete selected file_ and enter the password to delete the file.